Cyber Ireland: The 2021 HSE Conti Ransomware Attack

 A malware attack on the IT systems of the Irish Health Service Executive shut down all IT systems across all hospitals in Ireland causing major and long-lasting disruption to the health service.
 This was the largest cyber attack in Ireland and the largest against any healthcare system worldwide.
 As a result, IT security became a focus for businesses outside the cyber security industry, placing additional pressure on the supply of skills.
 In response, Cyber Ireland together with third-level education providers including IT Sligo increased the cyber security content of existing courses.

+Top Cybersecurity Providers in Ireland

+With the rise in digital transformation and the rapid adoption of technology, the importance of cybersecurity has never been more critical.
+In Ireland, businesses, government agencies, and individuals are increasingly aware of the need to secure their digital assets from ever-evolving cyber threats.
+As a result, there has been a surge in demand for cybersecurity providers in Ireland that can offer robust protection against data breaches, ransomware attacks, and other cyber risks.